mongodb/docs-cluster-to-cluster-sync/source/includes/many-with-one-cluster.rst

-Starting in ``mongosync`` 1.8.0, you can sync multiple source clusters simultaneously with a destination cluster.
-For example, you can consolidate data from many small clusters into one central cluster.
+Starting in ``mongosync-beta`` 1.8, you can sync multiple source clusters simultaneously with a destination cluster.
+For example, you can consolidate data from many small clusters into a central cluster.